suriyadeepan/suriyadeepan.github.io/unpublished/mle-linear.markdown

 <iframe height='383' scrolling='no' title='gaussian - coin toss' src='//codepen.io/suriyadeepan/embed/jymmZw/?height=383&theme-id=light&default-tab=result&embed-version=2' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 100%;'>See the Pen <a href='http://codepen.io/suriyadeepan/pen/jymmZw/'>gaussian - coin toss</a> by Suriyadeepan Ramamoorthy (<a href='http://codepen.io/suriyadeepan'>@suriyadeepan</a>) on <a href='http://codepen.io'>CodePen</a>.
 </iframe>

-As you can see, with increase in number of flips (experiments), the curve of probability distributions tends to assume the shape of a normal distribution, represented by the equation above.
+As you can see, with increase in number of flips (experiments), the curve of probability distribution tends to assume the shape of a normal distribution, represented by the equation above.
 In each of the experiments, the peak probability happens at half the number of flips and the probability density tends to decay on both sides.
-This is basically due to the fact that, there are more possible ways for the results to be close to half heads and half tails.
+This is basically due to the fact that, there are more possible ways for the results to be close to half heads and half tails, compared to number of heads dominating the number of tail or vice versa.

 That was fun to watch but how is this relevant to linear regression or machine learning?
 The data points in the training set, do not accurately represent the original data generating distribution or process.
 Hence we consider the process stochastic and build our model to accomodate a certain level of uncertainty.
 Every data point can be considered a random variable sampled from the data generating distribution which we assume to be gaussian.
 By that logic, learning or training is basically recreating the original distribution, that generated the training data.